 The idea is to help investors to slowly digest what the Fed intends to do.
 This strategy prevents potentially damaging market swings that could occur if a move were unexpected.

-If you are shopping for a mortgage, pay attention to the daily news online and see if one of the Fed presidents has given a speech or made a public statement this week.
+If you are shopping for a home refinance loan, pay attention to the daily news online and see if one of the Fed presidents has given a speech or made a public statement this week.
 If a rate hike is coming, this could be hinted at in the speech.

 Bottom Line on Current Mortgage Rates

 The above factors generally point to rates staying low in 2017.
 It is true that they could increase slightly if the Fed Funds rate is raised.
-But other than that, you still can expect to enjoy quite low rates in 2017, if you are a new home buyer.
+But other than that, you still can expect to enjoy quite low rates in 2017, if you are a first time home buyer.

 However, if you are refinancing, it is important to pay close attention to what rates may do in the next few weeks or months.
 It is very easy for a refinance to no longer make financial sense if the rates go up by .5 of a point or .25 of a point.